Lori's Little Layback

 Sep 17, 2012

 I hadn't heard anything about this route before getting on it, nor had I heard of anyone who's actually done it.
 I was awestruck when I first saw it.
-IMO, this is one of the best crack pitches in the portal.
+IMO, this is one of the better crack pitches in the portal.
 Lots of strenuous laybacking and jamming.
 A neglected classic.